WP Engine Smart Search

 Delete Sync Data

-If you run into any issues with the content sync, you may need to delete the current search data and then sync again.
+If there are any issues with the content sync, delete the current search data and then sync again.

 To delete sync data:

-2. Go to WP Engine Smart Search > Sync
+2. Go to WP Engine Smart Search > Index Data

 3. Click Delete search data

-4. When the deletion is complete, click Synchronize Now to run the sync again
+4. When the deletion is complete, click Index Now to run the sync again

 NOTE